 From several summits and from certain points along the Scenic Drive and SR 159 in Red Rock Canyon National Conservation Area, one can see a massive dome-like peak that makes one stop and say, "Wow, what is that?"

 That is Bridge Mountain, which stands out from its neighbors because of its size.
 It almost looks like something that should be in Yosemite if Yosemite had sandstone peaks.

 Because the standard route involves Class 3 scrambling and the approach involves a rugged 4wd road (can be hiked, of course, but that adds distance and elevation gain), Bridge Mountain, while not exactly seldom-visited, is one of the most elusive "major" summits (here, defined as the high named ones seen from the Scenic Drive) in the area.

-My main purpose in posting this trip report is actually to give additional exposure to some critical driving and trailhead information that is in the Additions and Corrections section of the main page but which the page owner has not incorporated into the text.
-The information as currently posted could potentially get someone lost and/or into a situation incorporating both being stranded and incurring serious vehicular damage.
+My main purpose in posting this trip report is actually to give additional exposure to some critical driving and trailhead information that is in the Additions and Corrections section of the main page.
+The information could help someone avoid getting lost potentially get someone lost and/or into a situation incorporating both being stranded and incurring serious vehicular damage.

 So here is that critical information: